OhLookItsBenny/Nvidia-Shield-TV-Controller-Profile-for-Punch-Out-Wii-for-Dolphin-Emulator/README.md

 -Vibrations

 # Issues:
--Wiimote's "A" button and Shield's "A" button conflict:
+-Wiimote's "A" And "B" button and Shield's "A" And "B"  button conflict:

 • Wiimote uses "A" as "Enter" and "Star punch".

 • Shield uses "A" as "Enter" and "Left jab".

+• Wiimote uses "B" as "Back".

+• Shield (Presumably) uses "B" as "Back" and "Right jab".

-(This is the only issue because people may familiar with the "A" button as "Enter", so you'll need to rely on the "X" button for now).
+(people may familiar with the "A" button as "Enter" and "B" as "Back", so you'll need to rely on the "X" button and the "Back" button for now).

 # Optional Button Icon Mod (Tutotial and Screenshots):
 <img width="2218" height="1878" alt="tutorial" src="https://github.com/user-attachments/assets/d37dc379-edd7-41e5-8bb7-aca7d904948b" />